mui/mui-x/docs/data/data-grid/column-spanning/column-spanning.md

 ---
-title: Data Grid - Column Spanning
+title: Data Grid - Column spanning
 ---

-# Data Grid - Column Spanning
+# Data Grid - Column spanning

-<p class="description">Span cells across several columns with column spanning.</p>
+<p class="description">Span cells across several columns.</p>

 By default, each cell takes up the width of one column.
 You can modify this behavior with column spanning.